sokil/php-fraud-detect/README.md

 $detector = new \Sokil\FraudDetector\Detector();
 $detector
-    // Configure unique user identifier like session id or track id or user ip ->setKey(session_id())
+    // Configure unique user identifier like session id or track id or user ip.
+    // This key defines scope of checking.
+It may limit check on concrete request, by session or globally
+    // by user.
+So you can set key as concatenation of different parameters, e.g. $_SERVER['REQUEST_URE'] . session_id().
+    ->setKey(session_id())
     // You can add few processors which execute different checks.
     // Processors may check request from proxy, existance of user in blacklist, etc.